 This is a charge card, which means you typically need to pay the full statement balance each month.
 However, the Business Gold card also allows you to pay over time for purchases of $100 or more.
 If you choose that option you’ll accrue interest on those purchases at your given APR.

-Purchases of $100 or more will be automatically included in the Pay Over Time program, unless you change your personal settings to prevent this.
+If you enroll, purchases of $100 or more can be automatically included in the Pay Over Time program, unless you change your personal settings to prevent this.
 You must always pay the minimum amount due for Pay Over Time balances.
 You’ll be given a specific Pay Over Time limit, and any purchases that go over that limit will not be included in this program.

 Other Benefits and Perks